 These questions and answers were first created during the summer of 2020 in partnership with SIPASA leaders, other students, and staff suggestions.
-We adapted them as the fall semester continued and again as we approach the spring 2021 semester.
-Some of the questions and their answers have not changed; we have identified those which we have changed for the spring semester.
-We particularly appreciate the contributions of SIPASA Academic Representatives Steven Lazickas and Etizaz Shah.
+We adapted them throughout the fall and spring semesters.

-We will continue update the Q&A. If you have questions, please write email@example.com
+We will soon update the Q&A for Academic Year 2021-2022.
+If you have questions, please write [email protected]

 SIPA CALENDAR FOR 2020-2021